 Scripture reveals: Now the Spirit (Spirit of God) speaks expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared (scarred) with a hot iron (1 Timothy 4:1-2).
 It was noted that the moral life of such individuals is scarred; yet they continue to minister to others.

-Many, who have been called of God, are in a dereliction of duty status from what is referred to as the Great Commission: Go you therefore, and teach (make disciples of) all nations, baptizing them in the name of the Father, and of the Son (the Lord Jesus Christ), and of the Holy Ghost (that of God's Spirit): teaching them to observe all things whatsoever I have commanded you: and, lo, I (Jesus) am with you always, even unto the end of the world (Matthew 28:19-20).
+Many, who have been called of God, are in a dereliction of duty status from what is referred to as the Great Commission.
+Jesus said: Go you therefore, and teach (make disciples of) all nations, baptizing them in the name of the Father, and of the Son (the Lord Jesus Christ), and of the Holy Ghost (that of God's Spirit): teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world (Matthew 28:19-20).

 Is there not a dereliction of duty in one's calling?
 Has one deviated because of the unpopular stand of identifying the sinful nature of mankind in the hour in which we live?
 Has those who are responsible to God walked away from that responsibility?
 Have they failed to pass on the truths of God's Word by accepting the cultural revolution of our day?

 Unless a spiritual revival, a change of heart and lifestyle takes place, many will continue on the slippery slope of unrighteousness!
-Unless there are those who will take a stand and sound the alarm; breaking away from a dereliction of duty, many will fall into the clutches of the decline of nations.
+Unless there are those who will take a stand and sound the alarm; breaking away from a dereliction of duty status, many will fall into the clutches of the ungodly.